jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 /// <response code="405">The user has not yet verified their registration</response>
 /// <response code="409">The user's account is suspended or locked, and cannot be authenticated or used</response>
 [Route("/passwords/auth", OperationMethod.Post)]
-public class AuthenticatePasswordRequest : UnTenantedRequest<AuthenticateResponse>
+public class AuthenticatePasswordRequest : UnTenantedRequest<AuthenticatePasswordRequest, AuthenticateResponse>
 {
     [Required] public string?
 Password { get; set; }